12KrishPatel/aiMLproj/README.md

 -cd spam-email-detector

--Install the requirements
+Install the requirements

 -pip install -r requirements.txt

--Start the app
+Start the app

 -streamlit run app.py

--Go to the link Streamlit gives you (usually http://localhost:8501), type or paste an email, and hit Predict.
+Go to the link Streamlit gives you (usually http://localhost:8501), type or paste an email, and hit Predict.

 🧩 If You Want to Retrain the Model